wasp-lang/wasp/web/docs/auth/entities/entities.md

 </TabItem>
 </Tabs>

-You can use whichever method suits your needs better: either the `createUser` function or Prisma's `user.create` method.
+You can use whichever method suits your needs better: either the `createUser` function or Prisma's `User.create` method.
 The `createUser` function is a bit more convenient to use because it hides some of the complexity.
-On the other hand, the `user.create` method gives you more control over the data that is stored in the `Auth` and `AuthIdentity` entities.
+On the other hand, the `User.create` method gives you more control over the data that is stored in the `Auth` and `AuthIdentity` entities.